mhorpheus/test/DFIR-Hotline.md

 Time spent on supporting the Hotline cannot be claimed as billable in ILC (or other systems, such as Time@IBM) as we do not have any dedicated code.

 ### Answering Hotline Calls
 The Hotline is one of the main ways our Clients and Non-Clients alike engage us during an incident.
-In some cases this is the Client or potential Client's first impression of X-Force IR and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.
+In some cases this is the Client or potential Client's first impression of XFIR and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.

 Be professional, calm and courteous during all communications with clients in general.
 Often, the Client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
 This can be a very stressful time for the Client and it is our duty to help guide them as trusted advisors when they reach out to us.